ros-navigation/navigation2/nav2_mission_executor/README.md

 ## Creating Behavior Tree Nodes

 To create a node that can be included in a behavior tree, there must first be an task server/client defined for it.
-To define a task server and client one defines the command and result messages for that task, the templates for the TaskClient and TaskServer, and the name for the task.
 For example, the NavigateToPose task is defined as follows:

 ```C++
 namespace nav2_tasks